GrannyGotBytes/SDB-NOV-2022/lessons/terminal/notes.md

 To change to a new directory use the following command:
 `cd [name of folder]`

-To create a folder use the following command:
+To create folder use the following command:
 `mkdir [name of folder]`

-To make back into previous folder use the following command:
+To move back into previous folder use the following command:
 `cd ..`